jaeboston/MLprojects/README.md

 # MLprojects
 ML projects

-data_pipeline: it contains projects I used for Udacity DS course
+data_pipeline: it contains projects I used to build data pipeline